Communal conflicts in Nigeria

 The most impacted states are those of the Nigerian Middle Belt like Benue, Taraba and Plateau.
 Violence has reached two peaks in 2004 and 2011 with around 2,000 fatalities those years.
 It resulted in more than 700 fatalities in 2015 alone.

 Causes

 Climate change played a major role in the migration of Fulani herdsmen.

 African countries have been affected the most by climate change globally.
 This notion has contributed to the migration of Fulani herdsmen from the North towards southwest Nigeria.
 As observed from a "Push and pull" model, desertification, landslides, droughts, pollution, sand storms, and diseases that have all transpired from climatic changes have led Fulani Herdsmen to leave their communities.
 This is mostly due to droughts which time span have persisted longer than anticipated, such as the evaporation of Lake Chad.
 Moreover, diseases have developed from climatic conditions and is killing the animals of these herdsmen.
 Thus, many Fulani's, also known as "the Bororos", are inclined to migrate south where there is improved vegetation, weather conditions, market opportunities, and hopefulness.
-Hate speeches and lack of understanding of the importance of peace in a society cause conflict.